2014–15 Campeonato Nacional de Seniores

-The 2014–15 Campeonato Nacional de Seniores was the second season of the third-tier football league in Portugal.
+The 2014–15 Campeonato Nacional de Seniores was the second season of the third-tier football league in Portugal, and the 68th season of recognised third-tier football in Portugal.
 It began on August 24, 2014 and finished on June 14, 2015.

 Overview

 The league was divided in eight series of 10 clubs placed geographically, with the exception of teams from Madeira Islands (divided through the first series) and from the Azores Islands (divided through the last series).

 After a First Stage in a home-and-away system, the first two best placed teams of each league played in two groups of 8 teams in a Second Stage with each league winner earning a promotion to the LigaPro, plus a two-round play-off winner between the two second placed teams.
 The two group winners then played a Grand Final on neutral ground for the overall Campeonato Nacional title.

 The remaining 8 clubs from each league from the First Stage played in 8 different groups with the last two placed teams being relegated to the Districts Championships.
 The 6th placed teams from those leagues then played a two-round play-off with between themselves to decide the remaining four clubs to be relegated.